 The Louisiana Lemur Foundation officially became a non-profit organization in 2017.
 The idea to create LLF began in early 2016 with two zookeepers, Tina Aust and Jessica Meyer, who both have a strong passion for lemurs and wanted to put it to good use!
-Tina and Jessica expanded their partnership to include Jamie Marks and Melissa Passman, fellow zookeepers and lemur enthusiasts.
+Tina and Jessica expanded their partnership to include Jamie Marks, Melissa Passman, and Samantha Zarin, fellow zookeepers and lemur enthusiasts.
 This team has worked nonstop to lay the foundation for what LLF stands for: conservation, education, and scientific discovery.

 Conservation is the act of protecting species and their habitats to promote biodiversity and prevent extinction.

 Preserving a species, right?
 Conservation and preservation are in fact not interchangeable terms!
 Preservation is the act of protecting species and habitats from further detriment; to keep things from getting worse.

 The short answer is: it truly is a “circle of life”.
 All of Earth’s species are connected; the fate of one species can affect others, including ourselves.

 Lemurs are humans’ oldest living ancestor!
 Not only can we learn a lot about primate evolution from lemurs, but the kinship between the oldest primates (lemurs) and the youngest primates (humans) should especially inspire us to protect these amazing creatures.

 We work with some of the country’s foremost lemur conservation groups to support their efforts both in Madagascar and in the United States.